Ethiopia: The killing of Hachalu Hundessa cuts deep | DW | 02.07.2020

 The populous Horn of Africa country has seen six recent years of severe political instability.
 The first four were characterized by deadly protests in the Oromia and Amhara regions.

-In 2018, the then ruling Ethiopian People's Revolutionary Democratic Front (EPRDF) gave in and pledged reforms, released political prisoners and invited back exiled politicial parties, media and activists.
+In 2018, the then-ruling Ethiopian People's Revolutionary Democratic Front (EPRDF) gave in and pledged reforms, released political prisoners, and invited back exiled political parties, media and activists.

 Read more: Unrest erupts in Ethiopia after killing of singer